 /** The period before a network upgrade activates, where connections to upgrading peers are preferred (in blocks). */ static const int NETWORK_UPGRADE_PEER_PREFERENCE_BLOCK_PERIOD = 24 * 24 * 3;

-Section 7.6.3 of 1 describes the algorithm used to adjust the difficulty of a block (defined in terms of a "target threshold") based on the
+Section 7.6.3 of the Zcash Protocol Specification 5 describes the algorithm used to adjust the difficulty of a block (defined in terms of a "target threshold") based on the

 nBits fields of preceding blocks.

-This algorithm changed on testnet, starting from block 299188, to allow "minimum-difficulty" blocks.
-If the block time of a block from this height onward is at least 15 minutes after that of the preceding block, then the block is a minimum-difficulty block, and its target threshold is set to the value of PoWLimit for testnet (see 1 section 5.3).
-However, its
+This algorithm changed on Testnet, starting from block 299188, to allow "minimum-difficulty" blocks.
+If the block time of a block from this height onward is greater than 15 minutes after that of the preceding block, then the block is a minimum-difficulty block.
+In that case its

 Prior to the network upgrade activating, Sapling and pre-Sapling nodes are compatible and can connect to each other.
 However, Sapling nodes will have a preference for connecting to other Sapling nodes, so pre-Sapling nodes will gradually be disconnected in the run up to activation.